Artographer: a Curatorial Interface for Art Space Exploration: System Design

 Users are provided a text-to-image generator, in the bottom-left corner of the interface labeled ``Search / Image Generator'' (See ``C'' in Figure \ref{fig:teaser}.
 When the user enters a prompt, Artographer makes an API request to a text-to-image model\footnote{https://huggingface.co/black-forest-labs/FLUX.1-schnell} --- as soon as the result is available, the system sends the image + prompt to the backend server.
 The system then extracts multimodal embeddings for the generated image + prompt, and finds its nearest neighbors in historical art space.
 Finally, the Artographer interface places the generated image in the 2D map, close to its \textit{visual} nearest neighbors.
-Generated images also provides ``links'' that allow the user to quickly navigate to/from the AI image and its nearest visual and semantic neighbors (B in Figure \ref{fig:teaser}) This positions image generation as a navigation support tool; for example, generating with the prompt,``bowl of fruit'' will move the user to the Still Life area of the map, and place the generated ``bowl of fruit'' there as a navigational landmark.
+Generated images also provides ``links'' that allow the user to quickly navigate to/from the AI image and its nearest visual and semantic neighbors (B in Figure \ref{fig:teaser}) This positions image generation as a navigation into established art space, placing GenAI's outputs in conversation with historical, human-made artworks.
+For example, generating with the prompt,``bowl of fruit'' will move the user to the Still Life area of the map, and place the generated ``bowl of fruit'' image there as a reusable navigation landmark.